Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 It's always been my point.

-We're just gonna find out, whether we're outnumbered or not.
+We're just going to find out whether we're outnumbered or not.

 And folks, it's really, really hard to compete against Santa Claus.